 “Yes, you know me, and you know where I am from.
 I am not here on my own authority, but He who sent me is true.
 You do not know Him, but I know him because I am from Him and He sent me.”
 (John 7:28-29)

-Yes, it all comes down to a decision.
+Does this all come down to a decsion?

 This decision - or choice - is ours as individuals.
 Each of us was given the choice of free will by the Supreme Being.
 We each have the decision of whether we want to return to our relationship with Him or not.